CWeimer414/avenue-rouge-runway/2012/index.markdown

 title: Avenue Rouge Runway 2012
 ---

-#Take a look back a photos and videos from our 2012 Runway Show.
+#Take a look back a photos and videos from our 2012 Runway Show!
 ###Click the image above to return to this year's show

 <div align="center">